Do Retrieval Augmented Language Models Know When They Don't Know?: Related Works

-\textbf{Uncertainty Estimation.} It is crucial for LLMs to recognize their limitation and express their confidence when responding to users \cite{2023-acl(findings)-llmKnowDont}.
-Current research deems the uncertainty and confidence as antonyms \cite{2024-tmlr-eigvUe}.
-Namely the more the uncertain LLM, the less confidence the LLM is. \citet{2024-naacl-UEsurvey} divide uncertainty estimation(UE) of LLMs into white-box and black-box methods.The white-box suit for the open-sources LLMs where we can get the internal state \cite{2023-arxiv-logitUE}.
-While the black-box methods only use the response for UE, thus have wider applications.
-In our work, we leverage black-box UE methods as we could potential leverage close-source LLMs to improve refusal quality.
+\textbf{Uncertainty Estimation.} It is crucial for LLMs to recognize their limitations and to express calibrated confidence when responding to users \cite{2023-acl(findings)-llmKnowDont}.
+Current research typically treats uncertainty and confidence as opposite quantities \cite{2024-tmlr-eigvUe}; that is, the higher the uncertainty of an LLM, the lower its confidence. \citet{2024-naacl-UEsurvey} divide uncertainty estimation (UE) methods for LLMs into white-box and black-box approaches.
+White-box methods are suitable for open-source LLMs, where internal states are accessible \cite{2023-arxiv-logitUE}.
+By contrast, black-box methods rely solely on model responses for UE and therefore have broader applicability.
+Recent work discusses the UE of RALMs \cite{2025-acl-adaptiveRAGUE} and Language Reasoning Models \cite{2025-arxiv-LRMdontknow,2025-arxiv-LRMUQ}.
+However, these studies do not construct controlled experimental settings to analyze the influence of specific factors, and they neglect the model’s refusal behavior.